Vocational Education & Training (VET)

 As part of the enrolment process, families will be advised of any out-of-pocket costs.

-Please feel free to contact our VET Coordinator, Kim Maynard, if you would like to learn more about the VET and Apprenticeships pathway.
+Please feel free to contact our VET Coordinator, Kim Maynard, if you would like to learn more about the VET, Apprenticeships, University or any pathway you would like to explore in the future.